Construction of a embankment on the banks of the Mayur River in the town of Khulna in south-western Bangladesh

 • Ownership: promoting key initiatives by the developing countries and emerging economies, for example the Vulnerable Twenty (External link) (V20) Group, Africa Adaptation Initiative (External link) (AAI), Coalition for Disaster Resilient Infrastructure (External link) (CDRI)

-Financing the measures
+Financing of measures

 Meeting room of the international donor conference of the Green Climate Fund, hosted by the German government in Berlin on 20 November 2014.